snltd/SexyMF/README.md

       }
     }

 If the service does not exist, a 404 error is sent.
+If you request a service with multiple instances, but do not specify the instance, an "ambiguous service" error is returned.

 To get a single service property